-UPDATED: WARRINGTON Wolves’ legend Ben Westwood is set to be made an Honorary Citizen of the town.
+UPDATED: WARRINGTON Wolves’ legend and fans’ favourite Ben Westwood is all set to be made an Honorary Citizen of his adopted home town on Monday.

-The award was due to be presented at an extraordinary meeting of the borough council next Monday, November 4, but the presentation has now been put back until Monday December 12, following the recent death of former council leader, Cllr Terry O’Neill.
+The award was due to be presented at an extraordinary meeting of the borough council last November but the presentation was put back following the death of former council leader, Cllr Terry O’Neill.

 Councillor Mike Hannon, will be nominating Ben to receive the award of Honorary Citizen, and this will be seconded by Councillor Pauline Nelson.